-Sydney VanBerg focuses her practice on complex civil and litigation matters.
-She counsels clients in a wide variety of industries and areas: accounting, banking, agriculture and farming, construction, technology and software development, manufacturing, professional ethics and liability, transportation, and healthcare.
+Sydney VanBerg focuses her practice on general civil and commercial litigation matters.
+She counsels clients in a wide variety of industries and areas, including accounting, banking, agriculture and farming, construction, technology and software development, manufacturing, professional ethics and liability, transportation, and healthcare.

-Sydney is a key participant in forming litigation strategies that lead her clients to success by managing pretrial motions, pretrial negotiation, and electronic discovery.
+Sydney is a key participant in forming the litigation strategies that lead her clients to success by briefing and researching pretrial motions, engaging in pretrial negotiation, and managing all parts of discovery, including ESI.
 Sydney also has experience mediating both commercial and civil cases and helps clients explore the benefits of pursuing settlements in those settings.

 Her recent experience includes:

-- Successfully arguing and briefing motions to compel several lawsuits to arbitration based on arbitration clauses within user scroll-wrap agreements.
+- Successfully arguing and briefing motions to compel claims to arbitration based on arbitration clauses within e-scooter user scroll-wrap agreements.